influxdata/docs-v2/content/influxdb/v2.1/reference/key-concepts/data-elements.md

 ```

 {{% note %}}
 **Fields aren't indexed:** Fields are required in InfluxDB data and are not indexed.
 Queries that filter field values must scan all field values to match query conditions.
-As a result, queries on tags > are more performant than queries on fields. **Store commonly queried metadata in tags.**
+As a result, queries on tags > are more performant than queries on fields. **Store commonly queried metadata in tags**.

+To learn how to make your schema easy to query, see [best practices for schema design](/influxdb/v2.1/write-data/best-practices/schema-design/).
 {{% /note %}}

 ## Tags

-The columns in the sample data, `location` and `scientist`, are tags.
+In the [sample data](#sample-data), the columns `location` and `scientist` are tags that provide
+metadata for the point.
-Tags include tag keys and tag values that are stored as strings and metadata.
+Tags include tag keys and tag values that are stored as strings.

 ### Tag key

-The tag keys in the sample data are `location` and `scientist`.
+The tag keys in the [sample data](#sample-data) are `location` and `scientist`.
 _For information about tag key requirements, see [Line protocol – Tag set](/influxdb/v2.1/reference/syntax/line-protocol/#tag-set)._

 ### Tag value